 The best way to drive engagement is to create content where people can relate on the same level.
-Facebook is the best place to have a little fun with “Tag-a-Friend” or “Caption-this” posts, and for a diverse platform like Facebook, people always have a different perspective to share.
-You can also link your website or blog to let them follow the lead to gain extra edge about the topic and help you increase the traffic, so it’s a win-win case!
+Facebook is the best place to have a little fun with “Tag-a-Friend” or “Caption-this” posts, and for a diverse platform like Facebook, people always have a different perspectives to share.
+You can also link your website or blog to let them follow the lead to gain an extra edge about the topic and help you increase traffic, so it’s a win-win case!

 The major takeaway is to keep it creative, interactive and fun, post at non-chaotic times to have a chance of visibility.
 It’s not a “one-size fits all” place, but definitely, a store where everything is available.

-Twitter is a place for short, succinct and to-the-point content.
+Twitter is a place for short, succinct, and to-the-point content.
 It can help your brand reach heights only if you play by the rules of – crisp yet conversational copy in 280 characters.
-The quick-witted and one with a funny bone can always have tons of retweets and tweak up their social media game.
+The quick-witted one with a funny bone can always have tons of retweets and tweak up their social media game.